Seahawks waive former third-round pick Amara Darboh, put Naz Jones and Kalan Reed on IR

 Seattle also placed defensive tackle Nazair Jones and cornerback Kalan Reed on injured reserve.

 Jones has a knee injury and Reed a neck injury.
 Jones played in only one game in the preseason and neither had played Saturday night against the Chargers.
+Going on IR now means the season is done for each.
+Only players placed on IR after an initial 53-man roster has been set can return.

 Seattle filled two of the open roster spots by signing free agent receivers Nyqwan Murray — who was with Seattle for a brief time earlier in camp — and Kahlil Lewis.
 Both are undrafted rookie free agents.
 Lewis was recently waived by Atlanta.